anngvu/DIVE/README.md

 Though the components are designed to be modular and generic enough to be re-purposeable for different data collections, DIVE is optimized for the first context and demonstrate the concept with data from the [Network for Pancreatic Organ Donors (nPOD)](https://www.jdrfnpod.org/) cohort.
 The motivating data comprise of painstakingly curated published research on the nPOD donor samples published over the last decade. **DIVE can be configured with different instance data; when used with the nPOD data it is branded _nPOD DataView_**, which requires DIVE to be installed, and then simply calls DIVE with custom configurations and data objects. nPOD DataView is intended for researchers (biologists) who want a "friendly" data portal. **Thus, to see DIVE in action with the real data, go to [DataView](https://gitlab.com/npod/dataview).**

 Others in the scientific community (developers and bioinformaticians) may be more interested in reusing or extending the code of DIVE for their own application.
-Thus, to learn about the general app design of DIVE from a developer perspective, see the technical [articles](https://avucoh.github.io/DIVE/reference/).

 This is still a work in progress and more details will be available as the application is finishing up on development and testing.
 To request a feature or file bugs: [submit an issue](https://github.com/avucoh/DIVE/issues).